dbrabon/file_adoption/README.md

   messages are only recorded when verbose logging is enabled.
 When enabled, each directory encountered during cron scans is also logged.

+The configuration page also shows details gathered from the most recent scan:

+- **Directories** – Lists every directory discovered.
+Directories marked as ignored are annotated with “(ignored)” and any ignored file names appear in parentheses.
+This information is read from the `file_adoption_index` table.
+- **Add to Managed Files** – Displays the files scheduled for adoption.
+Entries come from the `file_adoption_orphans` table after filtering out ignored directories and patterns.

 Changes are stored in `file_adoption.settings`.

 ## Cron Integration